giuliaago/insilicoFramework/README.md

 ## Case study: *Aristomorpha foliacea*

 We have applied the descripted framework to the investigation of the giant red shrimp diet for food traceability aims.
-View the dedicated framework, the EcoPCR amplification outputs, scatter plots, and sunburst plots of the genes amplificated in the <code>Case_study</code> directory of this Github page.
+View the dedicated framework, the ecoPCR amplification outputs, scatter plots, and sunburst plots of the genes amplificated in the <code>Case_study</code> directory of this Github page.

 ## References